h20200175/Project/README.md

   4. IMU_ACC_Z - Obtain all z acceleration from the adxl sensor.
   5. IMU_STANDBY - Make the adxl sensor go into standby mode.
   7. IMU_MEASURE - Make the adxl sensor go into measurement mode.

+# Register Configurations
+  1. First the Power control register is written to, to go in standby mode.
+  2. Then the 0x00 register is read and the ID of adxl345 is verified.
+  3. 0x04 is written to data format register to make data left justified.
+  4. 0x08 is written to Power Control register to go into measurement mode.
+  5. Registers are read and modified according to the ioctl calls.
+  6. For reading acceleration values regiters 0x32-0x37 are read.

 # Schematic